 - (1) The On My Way service may be purchased on Air Canada's website for flights operated by Air Canada, Air Canada Rouge and Air Canada express within Canada and between Canada and the continental U.S.A., Hawaii and Alaska booked more than 96 hours prior to travel. - (2) The applicable fee is \$25 for short-haul (up to 1609 km/1000 miles) or \$35 for long haul flights (1610 km/1001 miles or more) per direction, subject to applicable taxes.
-Fee is non-refundable. - (3) The additional services provided to On My Way customers are, in the case of any schedule irregularity: - a) Exclusive toll free access to the On Mmy Way desk, available 24/7, and staffed with specialized Air Canada agents available to provide assistance; - b) Automatic flight notification, by e-mail and SMS (when a mobile phone number has been provided), commencing four (4) hours prior to the schedule departure time providing gate and connecting flight information; - c) Where no flight is available for re-booking and where the trip can be completed through ground transportation, passenger will be provided, at his or her option with a car rental (with a provider selected by Air Canada), within a maximum of 200 kilometers from location of passenger, or provide passenger compensation as follows: - i.
-A parking allowance (up to a maximum of \$40) where passenger has incurred parking expenses; or, alternatively,
+Fee is non-refundable. - (3) The additional services provided to On My Way customers are, in the case of any Schedule Irregularity or denial of boarding: - a) Exclusive toll free access to the On Mmy Way desk, available 24/7, and staffed with specialized Air Canada agents available to provide assistance; - b) Where no flight is available for re-booking and where the trip can be completed through ground transportation, passenger will be provided, at his or her option with a car rental (with a provider selected by Air Canada), within a maximum of 200 kilometers from location of passenger, or provide passenger compensation as follows: - i.
+A parking allowance (up to a maximum of \$40) where passenger has incurred parking expenses; or, alternatively, - ii.

-- ii.
 A taxi allowance (up to a maximum of \$100), where passenger has incurred taxi expenses.
 Passenger may receive compensation for only one form of the compensation indicated above.
 Passenger may be requested to provide receipts for parking or taxi expenses incurred. - (4) Should passenger, prior to or following a flight delay or cancellation, elect to cancel his or her flight, then passenger shall not be entitled to any of the additional on my way services. - (5) Air Canada is not responsible for the acts or omissions of third party service providers offering air transportation, hotels, car rental or other services as described in this rule for passengers purchasing On My Way.
 All such services are subject to, and passenger must meet, the terms, conditions and other requirements imposed by these third-party suppliers (e.g., qualifications for car rental).
 Air Canada is not liable for failure by passenger to meet these terms, conditions and requirements.
 The liability of such service providers may, in turn, be limited by their tariffs, conditions of carriage as well as international conventions and arrangements.
 Conditions of carriage apply to flights bound to and from passenger's destination, some of which limit or exclude liability.